Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Resolution Tests

-A reduced resolution dependence in cFDM is not only observed for log overdensity PDFs (cf. Fig. \ref{f_dens_pdfs_tests}), but also for mass (and volume) filling fractions.
+For cFDM, a reduced resolution dependence is observed for mass (and volume) filling fractions.
 In particular, in the cFDM model with $m=10^{-22}$ eV, the filament, wall and void mass as well as volume fractions vary only about $\sim 1-2$\% between $N=512^3$ and $N=1024^3$.
-This implies that for $m=10^{-22}$ eV cFDM, a DM resolution of $N=2048^3$ would be more than sufficient to obtain sub-$1$\% reliability in the extracted mass and volume filling fractions at $z\sim 3.4-5.6$.\\
+This implies that for $m=10^{-22}$ eV cFDM at $z\sim 4$, a DM resolution of $N=2048^3$ would be sufficient to obtain sub-$1$\% `convergence' in the extracted mass and volume filling fractions.

+What causes the reduced resolution dependence of mass and volume filling fractions in cFDM?
+It is the lack of small-scale structure that renders the resolution dependence less significant, provided structure on scales larger than the cutoff scale $2\pi/k_{1/2}$ is captured by NEXUS+.
+Here, $k_{1/2}$ denotes the half-mode scale of the cFDM model \citep{Marsh_2016}.
+In other words, this behavior is expected as long as the resolution scale $\Delta x$ satisfies $2\pi/(\Delta x) > k_{1/2}$.
+This is naturally the case, however, since the small-scale cutoff in the primordial power spectrum is always resolved in the simulations \citep{Dome_2022}.\\

+\textbf{Overdensity PDFs:} In Fig. \ref{f_dens_pdfs_tests}, we show log overdensity PDFs across various resolutions for CDM and $m=10^{-22}$ eV cFDM.
+The CDM log overdensity median migrates to smaller values as the resolution $N$ is increased, a trend predicted within the aforementioned framework of extreme value statistics \citep{Repp_2018} even if redshifts $z\sim 4$ and resolution scales $\Delta x \lesssim 0.15\ h^{-1}$Mpc are beyond its range of validity.
+Lower overdensity medians at higher resolution are also observed in other simulations \citep[e.g.,][]{Stucker_2018}.
+The PDF for $m=10^{-22}$ eV cFDM is more sharply peaked as we have seen in Sec. \ref{ss_overdens_pdfs} but, most importantly, shows hardly any resolution scale dependence.
+This is analogous to the reduced resolution scale dependence of mass and volume filling fractions in cFDM, cf. \mbox{Fig. \ref{f_fracs_res}}.

+The fast `convergence' of overdensity PDFs with $\Delta x$ in cFDM is very much at odds with results from analytical approaches devised to predict the matter distribution in scale-free cosmologies \citep{Klypin_2018, Repp_2018, Uhlemann_2020} and thus necessitates improved theories.
+Again, such weak resolution dependence is limited to $\Delta x$ values with $2\pi/(\Delta x) > k_{1/2}$.\\

+\textbf{Halo Mass Distributions:} Globally averaged filament mass filling fractions in cFDM cosmologies have little dependence on the resolution scale $\Delta x$, especially for $m=10^{-22}$ eV (cf. Fig. \ref{f_fracs_res}, left panel).
+However, the filament-conditioned HMF does exhibit a strong dependence on $\Delta x$, as shown in Fig. \ref{f_hmfs_tests}.
+The smaller the resolution scale $\Delta x$, the fewer halos get identified as filament halos and the more as node halos.
+This is in agreement with the strong resolution dependence of node mass fractions in Fig. \ref{f_fracs_res}, which persists even for cFDM cosmologies.
+Node- and filament-conditioned HMFs depend on $\Delta x$ since especially the identification of nodes has a strong dependence on $\Delta x$.
+As more voxels get identified as nodes with the gradual decrease of $\Delta x$, node mass fractions increase (cf. Fig. \ref{f_fracs_res}, left panel) and node-conditioned HMFs increase at the expense of filament-conditioned HMFs (cf. Fig. \ref{f_hmfs_tests}).